 Samut Prakan, Bangkok

 By Maria – Travel With Maria

-Bangkok’s most stunning temples and museums aren’t only found at the city’s center.
-Samut Prakan, an hour away from the city center, is home to two of Thailand’s most revered sites.
-First is Erawan Museum, it features a three – headed elephant statue on top of a dome building.
+Bangkok’s most stunning temples and museums aren’t only found at the city’s centre.
+Samut Prakan, an hour away from the city centre, is home to two of Thailand’s most revered sites.
+First is Erawan Museum, it features a three-headed elephant statue on top of a dome building.
 The word ‘Erawan’ is the Thai name for Airavata from the Hindu mythology, the holy elephant servant of Indra, god of thunder and war.
 This statue is 250 tons in weight, 29 metres high, 39 metres long, made of pure green-hued copper and took ten years to finish.
 Second is Ancient Siam Museum, the world’s largest outdoor museum.
 Here, you’ll see 210 replicas of the country’s historical sites: chedis, bell towers, pavilions, temple et cetera.
 Shaped like Thailand, this spot is certified Instagrammable.
 Both of these are located along Sukhumvit Road and can be visited on a day tour.

 By Tarah and Tip – Fit Two Travel